samirhinojosa/samirhinojosa/README.md

 [![Braydon's GitHub Banner](./assets/GitHubHeader_v2.png)](https://braydoncoyer.dev)

 ## Hey there 👋, I'm Samir HINOJOSA
+After over one decade of experience in the Software Development Life Cycle – SDLC and Business Process Improvement, I can say my skills include analytical thinking, creative problem solving, software developing, among others, which I’ve applied in several industries such as Oil and Gas, Telecommunications, Education, etc.

-As part of my experience, I’ve worked in different roles such as Software Developer, Tester, Business and System Analyst, Product Owner and Digital Transformation Consultant in several industries such as Oil and Gas, Telecommunications, Education, etc.
+As part of my experience, I’ve worked in different roles such as Software Developer, Tester, Business and System Analyst, Product Owner and Digital Transformation Consultant.

 Currently, I became Data Scientist taking advantage of my experience.